 Each student room is assigned a mailbox with a combination lock.
 Students can learn their combination by logging into the Housing Portal.
 Students can learn how to use their combination lock using the directions posted near mailboxes or online (http://bit.ly/ComboHowTo).
-For additional help, students with mailboxes in 560 Lincoln and Allison can ask the Desk Clerk for assistance from 8:00am-4:00pm.
+For additional help, students with mailboxes in 560 Lincoln, Willard, Sargent, and Allison can ask the Desk Clerk for assistance from 8:00am-4:00pm.
 Students with mailboxes elsewhere on campus should ask a member of the Mail & Package Center staff for assistance.
-If there is a problem with a combination lock, students should complete the online help form (http://bit.ly/mailboxhelp).
+If there is a problem with a combination lock, students should complete the maintenance request form on the Housing portal.